AriFordsham/GHCWiki/team-ghc.md

 # The Glasgow Haskell Team

-GHC is the result of many peoples hard work, and this page gives detail on exactly who is responsible for what.
+GHC is the result of many peoples hard work, and this page gives detail on exactly who is responsible for what in precise detail.

 ## Committers